0xcaff/splitter-contract/README.md

 an array of addresses which the funds will be shared between into the constructor.

-You can deploy the contract using truffle by configuring the [deployment script][deploy] with your addresses and running:
+You can also deploy the contract using truffle by configuring the [deployment script][deploy] with your addresses and running:

     $ npm install